gsabouzeid/gsabouzeid/README.md

 👋 Hi, I’m @gsabouzeid

-📚 I am currently a third-year student at the University of Minnesota Twin-Cities pursuing a bachelor's degree in Computer Science.
+📚 I am currently a fourth-year student at the University of Minnesota Twin-Cities pursuing a bachelor's degree in Computer Science.

 <!-- 🌱 I am currently learning Kivy, a Python UI library. -->